larswaechter/nodejs-api-testing/README.md

 [![CI/CD](https://github.com/larswaechter/nodejs-api-testing/actions/workflows/actions.yml/badge.svg)](https://github.com/larswaechter/nodejs-api-testing/actions/workflows/actions.yml)

-This repository is an example app on testing Node.js REST-APIs with Jest, Supertest & Chai.
+This repository is an example app on testing Node.js REST-APIs with Jest, Supertest & Chai that depend on an external database.
+There are two testing strategies covered.
+On the one hand we run the tests against a test database.
+On the other hand we run the tests without any database using a mocked data layer.

+You can find a detailed explanation about the application's testing strategy and architecture on my [blog](https://larswaechter.dev/blog/nodejs-api-testing/).

 ## Technology